jameswquinn/preact-pixelperfect/PreactPixelPerfect: Complete Enhanced npm Package Setup with Vite.md

-# PreactPixelPerfect: Complete Enhanced npm Package Setup with Vite
+# PreactPixelPerfect: Final Complete npm Package Setup with Vite (Part 1)

-This document contains all the necessary code and configuration files to set up the enhanced version of PreactPixelPerfect as an npm package using Vite.
+This document contains the first part of the necessary code and configuration files to set up the final version of PreactPixelPerfect as an npm package using Vite.

 ## Directory Structure